 - (a) The Department of Public Instruction shall assign a school code for each program that is approved under this Part.
 All positions and other State and federal allotments that are generated for this program shall be assigned to that school code.
 Notwithstanding G.S.
-115C-105.25, once funds are assigned to that school code, the local board of education may use these funds for the program and may transfer these funds between funding allotment categories. - (b) The local board of trustees of a community college may allocate State and federal funds for a program that is approved under this Part. - (c) An education partner under G.S.
-115C-238.52 that is a public body may allocate State, federal, and local funds for a program that is approved under this Part.
+115C-105.25, once funds are assigned to that school code, the local board of education may use these funds for the program and may transfer these funds between funding allotment categories. - (b) The local board of trustees of a community college may allocate State and federal funds for a program that is approved under this Part.

-- (d) If not an education partner under G.S.
+- (c) An education partner under G.S.
+115C-238.52 that is a public body may allocate State, federal, and local funds for a program that is approved under this Part. - (d) If not an education partner under G.S.
 115C-238.52, a county board of commissioners in a county where a program is located may nevertheless appropriate funds to a program approved under this Part. - (e) The local board of education and the local board of trustees of the community college are strongly encouraged to seek funds from sources other than State, federal, and local appropriations.
-They are strongly encouraged to seek funds from the Governor's First in America's Innovative Education Initiatives Account established under Article 32D of this Chapter.
+They are strongly encouraged to seek funds the Education Cabinet identifies or obtains under G.S.
+116C-4.